See index to all the chapters for Putting Out the Planetary Fire

 As the COVID crisis caused a major drop in the world’s economy, there was a lot of discussion in the United States, Europe and South Korea that governments would invest in a Green New Deal-based economy recovery while also addressing the climate crisis.
 There also seemed to be a recognition that responding to such a crisis required unprecedented governmental action that embraced all its members.

 Unfortunately, those proposals proved illusory, a major missed opportunity.
-The G7 countries in particular gave billions of dollars more into fossil fuels than they put into clean energy since the Covid-19 pandemic, despite their promises of a green recovery.
+The G7 countries in particular put billions of dollars more into fossil fuels than they put into clean energy since the Covid-19 pandemic, despite their promises of a green recovery.

 A Just Transition

 While a Just Transition is a central part of the GND, over time many have raised the need for a Just Transition as a separate climate demand.

-A Just Transition has two major components: the creation of a new clean energy world where the needs of everyone are met, starting with an Economic bill of rights that guarantees a living wage job and a minimum income, universal (single payer) health care, education including college, and housing; and, protection for existing workers and communities dependent on fossil fuels (and nuclear), with priorities giving to displaced workers in obtaining new jobs and training.
-The original Green Party call for a GND also included guaranteeing wages and tax payments for at least five years for displaced energy workers Such guarantees have gotten vaguer in newer versions supported by the Democrats, though they do highlight issues such as prevailing wages in jobs funded by the GND.
+A Just Transition has two major components: the creation of a new clean energy world where the needs of everyone are met, starting with an economic bill of rights that guarantees a living wage job and a minimum income, universal (single payer) health care, education including college, and housing; and, protection for existing workers and communities dependent on fossil fuels (and nuclear), with priorities giving to displaced workers in obtaining new jobs and training.
+The original Green Party call for a GND also included guaranteeing wages and tax payments for at least five years for displaced energy workers Such guarantees have gotten vaguer in newer versions supported by the Democrats, although they do highlight issues such as prevailing wages in jobs funded by the GND.

 While the concept of a Just Transition is widely embraced even by some who otherwise resist the GND and climate action, particularly the call to protect existing fossil fuel workers, there is far less commitment by elected officials or industry to raising the funds needed to make it occur.